SumitMish23/ToDoList/README.md

 ## About

 * A Simple Todo app for organizing daily day to day tasks.
-* Build in React Js and Styled in Bootstrap
+* Build in React Js and Styled in Bootstrap.

 ## How to Use
 ### `npm start`